Criticism of Islam: Multiculturalism and Islam

 French philosopher Pascal Bruckner has criticised the effects of multiculturalism and Islam in the West.

 Muslim immigration to Western countries has led some critics to label Islam incompatible with secular Western society.
 This criticism has been partly influenced by a stance against multiculturalism closely linked to the heritage of New Philosophers.
 Recent critics include Pascal Bruckner and Paul Cliteur.

-Tatar Tengrist criticize Islam as a semitic religion, which forced Turks to submission to an alien culture.
-Further, since Islam mentions semitic history as if it were the history of all mankind, but disregards components of other cultures and spirituality, the international approach of Islam is seen as a threat.
+Tatar Tengrists criticize Islam as a Semitic religion, which forced Turks to submission to an alien culture.
+Further, since Islam mentions Semitic history as if it were the history of all mankind, but disregards components of other cultures and spirituality, the international approach of Islam is seen as a threat.

 Mustafa Kemal Atatürk, founder of the Turkish Republic, described Islam as the religion of the Arabs that loosened the national nexus of Turkish nation, got national excitement numb.

 In the early 20th century, the prevailing view among Europeans was that Islam was the root cause of Arab "backwardness".
 They saw Islam as an obstacle to assimilation, a view that was expressed by one of the spokesmen of colonial French Algeria named André Servier.

 The Victorian orientalist scholar Sir William Muir criticised Islam for what he perceived to be an inflexible nature, which he held responsible for stifling progress and impeding social advancement in Muslim countries.

 Jocelyne Cesari, in her study of discrimination against Muslims in Europe, finds that anti-Islamic sentiment may be difficult to separate from other drivers of discrimination because Muslims are mainly from immigrant backgrounds and the largest group of immigrants in many Western European countries, xenophobia overlaps with Islamophobia, and a person may have one, the other, or both.